sgreene570/sgreene570.github.io/_posts/2017-06-15-upgrading-my-thinkpad-x61.md

 <br>
 The x62 is a beast of a laptop.
 If you decide to install your own x62 motherboard, make sure to take your time and watch out for any metal that could short.
 I had to spend a lot of time carefully routing my cables and covering any potential short locations.
 I also spent a lot of time screwing the keyboard and palm rest back in at the proper tension.
-Since my heat sink protrudes  slightly, applying to much pressure on the keyboard with the mounting screws sometimes leads to random shutoss, and I am not entirely sure why.
+Since my heat sink protrudes slightly, applying to much pressure on the keyboard with the mounting screws sometimes leads to random shut downs, and I am not entirely sure why.
-My best guess is that when applying pressure the heat sink, some things shift in an uncomfortable way and some small contacts short together.
+My best guess is that when applying pressure to the heat sink, some things shift in an uncomfortable way and some small contacts short together.
 Could also potentially be a grounding issue with the usb3 port as the copper cooling pipes sit literally on top of the usb3 port shield.
 If you wind up having issues with shorting/getting your board to post, check your screw tensions and check for shorts.
 Also, you can instead choose to buy a new old stock x62 thinkpad from the [seller](https://www.facebook.com/lcdfans/).
 These cost more money than just ordering a motherboard, but are definitely worth it.
 You won't run into any of the power issues I did.